omz/AppSales-Mobile/README.md

-#AppSales
+# AppSales

 AppSales allows iOS and Mac App Store developers to download and analyze their sales reports from iTunes Connect on the iPhone.

-##Features
+## Features

-* Automatic download of daily and weekly sales reports from iTunes Connect
+* Automatic download of daily and weekly sales reports from iTunes Connect.
-* Stacked bar graphs to see all your sales at a glance
+* Stacked bar graphs to see all your sales at a glance.
-* Show your sales on a world map
+* Show your sales on a world map.
-* View actual payments by Apple on a calendar
+* View actual payments by Apple on a calendar.
-* Group daily reports by fiscal or calendar month to predict your next payment
+* Group daily reports by fiscal or calendar month to predict your next payment.
-* Automatic conversion to your currency of choice
+* Automatic conversion to your currency of choice.
-* Download customer reviews of your apps
+* Download customer reviews of your apps.
-* Import reports that you downloaded elsewhere (for example with [AppViz](http://www.ideaswarm.com) on your Mac) via iTunes File Sharing
+* Import reports that you downloaded elsewhere via iTunes File Sharing.
-* Optional push notifications when new reports are available via Boxcar

 Please see the screenshot below for a visual guide to AppSales' main interface and some tips and tricks.

-##Requirements
+## Requirements

-AppSales requires the iOS 5.0 SDK or later.
+AppSales requires the iOS 8.0 SDK or later.

 Because there is no API to access some parts of iTunes Connect, AppSales scrapes [itunesconnect.apple.com](https://itunesconnect.apple.com).
 This means that even small changes on this website can break some functionality.
 In most cases, this is easy to fix and I'll try to make a new version available here.
 The report download itself uses Apple's auto-ingestion interface to iTunes Connect and should generally be unaffected by changes to the website.

-##About
+## About

-You can follow me on Twitter for updates on the development: [@olemoritz](http://twitter.com/olemoritz)
+You can follow me on Twitter for updates on the development: [@olemoritz](https://twitter.com/olemoritz)

 If you'd like to support this effort, please consider a donation via PayPal or Flattr: